bhorowitz/BooLeX/README.md

 - Developed socket, gate, and circuit objects to build up connections from circuit definition
 - Implemented simulation of signal I/O updates for sockets in the circuit
 - Co-wrote front end circuit generators for basic integrated circuits
-- Configured Jenkins CI server for continuous integration with Maven

 Graham Kaemmer
 - Developed front end circuit lab for drag-and-drop circuit builder